-In addition to submitting your Formative Evaluation lesson plans to your Clinical Field Supervisor, you should also create a folder in your digital Student Teaching Folder in Google Drive for your daily/weekly lesson plans.
-While these lesson plans will not be required 48 before you teach them to your students, your Supervisor will check them on a regular basis to gauge what you are doing in the classroom inbetween your formal evaluations.
+In addition to submitting your Formative Observation lesson plans to your Clinical Field Supervisor, you should also create a folder in your digital Student Teaching Folder in Google Drive for your daily/weekly lesson plans.
+While these lesson plans will not be approved by your Supervisor before you teach them to your students, your Supervisor will check them on a regular basis to gauge what you are doing in the classroom in-between your formal evaluations.
+Lesson plans for any instruction you provide (e.g., small group, whole group, co-taught lessons, etc.) should be included.